TasengMancheykhun/computer_architecture_notes/README.md

     * 1 Byte can store number ranging from 0-255
     * 1 Word can store number ranging from 0-65,535

+  * Addressing Modes : This decides how we identify the operand of our instruction
+    * Types of Addressing modes:
+      * Register:
+      * Immediate
+      * Direct
+      * Indirect
+      * Indexed

+    * Advantage of Adressing modes: Allows more flexibility to the programmer, since the operands can be in the registers, memory, or in a memory location pointe to by another memory location
+    * Drawback: More complexity in instructions

 * Networking
   * Communication System